mosbth/Anax-MVC/docs/api/files/DI%2FCDI.php.txt

             return $this->load($service);
         }

-        throw new \Exception("The service accessed '$service' is not loaded in the DI-container.");
+        throw new \Exception("CDI the service accessed '$service' is not loaded in the DI-container.");
     }